atuttle/blog/blog/2021/tdd-by-example-kent-beck.md

 After reading the first chapter, which I'll discuss next, I was astonished by how short it was.
 Only 8 pages, two of which contain 3/4-page height screen shots of the desktop application GUI for JUnit.
 I quickly thumbed through the first half of the book and found that every chapter appears to follow pretty much the same format.
 Just a few pages.
 I probably should have seen it coming, since TDD is all about breaking things down into the smallest possible useful segments.
 It was a pleasant surprise, and has contributed greatly to my motivation to keep reading.

-There are 36 chapters, if you include the preface and introduction and two apendices &ndash; all of which are just as short as the chapters, some even being reduced to just a page or three.
+There are 36 chapters, if you include the preface and introduction and two appendices &ndash; all of which are just as short as the chapters, some even being reduced to just a page or three.
 If you set out to read one chapter per day &mdash;a very attainable goal!&mdash; then you would probably find you had finished the entire book in less than a month, because there are likely to be days where you finish 1 chapter and feel eager to keep going.

 So that's what I'm going to do.
 Starting today, I'm planning to read one chapter per day, and I'll take notes about what I read here.
 I'll be updating this article each time I have more to add.